Leyka/gensume/README.md

   D --> E[to pdf]
 ```

-Internally, the generator leverages [Nunjucks](https://mozilla.github.io/nunjucks/), a templating language, to create HTML content from templates.
+Internally, the generator leverages [Nunjucks](https://mozilla.github.io/nunjucks/), to create HTML content from templates.

-This HTML content is then fed into [Puppeteer](https://pptr.dev/), a Node library which provides a high-level API to control headless Chrome or Chromium browsers.

-Puppeteer, acting as a headless browser, utilizes the Chromium API to convert the HTML content into a PDF file.
+This HTML content is then fed into [Puppeteer](https://pptr.dev/) that utilizes the Chromium API to convert the HTML content into a PDF file.

 ## Example

-The process can be summarized as: `json` + `njk` = `pdf`

 ### Input: `.json`

 Sample English resume data can be found at: [data/en.json](./data/en.json)

-To ensure the JSON schema remains valid for different languages, I use the [Joi](https://joi.dev/) library for validation.
+To ensure the JSON schema remains valid for all languages, [Joi](https://joi.dev/) is used as JSON schema validator.

-### Input: `.njk`
+### Input: `.njk` (html)

 The Nunjucks template and the CSS file are located here: [src/template](./src/template/)